-Patients not at risk of pregnancy should be provided with the Patient Information Brochure and informed about contraception available.
+Patients not at risk of pregnancy should be provided with the Patient Information Brochure and the Brochure on Contraception.

-Yes No 2.
-Has the patient received the Patient information brochure?
-3. Has the patient been informed about available contraception?
+2 2.
+Has the patient received the Patient Information Brochure?
+Yes No 3 3.
+Has the patient received the Brochure on contraception?
+Yes No